 Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

-- An essential part of following an HIV regimen is medication adherence.
-Medication adherence means sticking firmly to an HIV regimen—taking HIV medicines every day and exactly as prescribed.
+- An essential part of effective HIV treatment is medication adherence.
+Medication adherence means sticking to an HIV regimen—taking HIV medicines every day and exactly as prescribed.

-- After starting an HIV regimen, medication aids such as pill boxes, pill reminders, and medication diaries can help to maintain long-term medication adherence.
+- After starting an HIV regimen, medication aids such as pill boxes, apps, and medication diaries can help to maintain long-term medication adherence.

 Before starting an HIV regimen, talk to your health care provider about medication adherence.